Binary Search Tree in Action (In-order)

 Prerequisites

-Today, we start a series on Binary Search Trees (BST, for short) and guide you through solving BST problems step by step.
+Today, we start a series on Binary Search Tree (BST).
+I will guide you through solving BST problems step by step.

-First, you should be familiar with the characteristics of BST (detailed in the basic knowledge section of Basic Binary Tree Structure):
+First, you should be familiar with the properties of BST (see Binary Tree Basics):

 node

-in a BST, the values of the nodes in the left subtree are smaller thannode
+in a BST, all nodes in the left subtree are smaller thannode

-, and the values of the nodes in the right subtree are larger thannode
+, and all nodes in the right subtree are larger thannode

 node

-From the perspective of solving algorithm problems, besides its definition, BST has an important property: the inorder traversal of a BST results in a sorted (ascending) sequence.
+From the perspective of solving algorithm problems, besides its definition, BST has another key property: the result of its inorder traversal is sorted in ascending order.

-This means that if you are given a BST, the following code can print the values of each node in ascending order:
+This means, if you have a BST, the following code can print all node values in ascending order:

 void traverse(TreeNode root) {